 Let us start by adding a fresh instance of Unmix on the part of the track that I made some time ago in Soundbridge.
 We will listen to it first without any processing.
 But before we start I have to accept that this plugin is super CPU hungry.
 However, in comparison to what it is capable of, it is understandable.

-Upon opening the plugin we can see a rather simple interface.
+Upon opening the plugin, we can see a rather simple interface.
 But don’t let that fool you since there is much more under the hood.

-In the top section, we can see the preset tab that contains some really useful presets just to get you started.
+In the top section, we can see the preset tab that contains some useful presets to get you started.
 Next, we have an algorithm section, where you can switch between punchy and smooth.
 Moving forward we see the “live comp” and “limit” switches which will bring the overall gain down if needed.

 ~Track processed with Unmix 1